kazuho/komake/README.md

 ## Notes

-While komake is meant to work, Japanese users should not assume that you can win by using komake.
+While komake is meant to work, Japanese users should not assume that komake is the path to victory.
 Read the name carefully.